AI Workshop: learn to build apps with AI →

 Node.js provides a child_process module that provides the ability to spawn child processes.

-Require the module, and get the spawn function from it:
+Import or require the module, and get the spawn function from it:

 const { spawn } = require('child_process')

-then you can call spawn() passing 2 parameters.
+Then you can call spawn() passing 2 parameters.

 The first parameter is the command to run.